shmool/nggirls-hackalearn-aae16/src/pages/index.md

           have the necessary prerequisites to attend.
 We may suggest other learning programs or, if you seem to have enough experience, invite you as a mentor.

+          Participation is free of charge.
+In addition, Azure is free for (generous) limited use.
         content_align: left
       - title: The Challenge
         title_align: left